isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1472.md

 ### Description

 The bristle blaster/ cup brush/ power brush is a handheld tool that is used for surface preparation to effectively remove corrosion and coatings.
-The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120micron.
-Time is also saved during operation.
+The bristle wire tips are heat-treated to promote corrosion removal capability and prepare surface roughness up to 120 microns.

+Cost of equipment capped at $3,000 per unit

 ### Details of Solution